Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 Note: A microSD card of at least 32 GB is required.

-- Download this restoration image and unzip it: Link removed
+- Download this restoration image and unzip it: Link removed at the request of Flsun

 - Download and install Raspberry Pi Imager here: https://www.raspberrypi.com/software/